RedFox: Products

-Some products are now supported by Elaborate Bytes such as Clone DVD and Virtual CloneDrive.

 AACS and BD+

-SlySoft was the first to offer AACS circumvention that worked for any disc available; previous programs only cracked "compatible" discs using a database of known keys.
+SlySoft was the first, in February 2007, to offer AACS circumvention that worked for any disc available; previous programs only cracked "compatible" discs using a database of known keys.

 On 8 November 2007, SlySoft claimed to have completely cracked BD+.
 However, this turned out to be incorrect, as subsequent versions of BD+ security code have caused SlySoft to re-design its software.
 On 3 March 2008, SlySoft updated AnyDVD HD allowing the full decryption of BD+, allowing for not only the viewing of the film itself but also playing and copying disks with third-party software.
 A third iteration of BD+ was released in November 2008, and was announced to be cracked by SlySoft with the release of AnyDVD HD 6.5.0.2 on 29 December 2008.
 A fourth version of BD+ security code was discovered with the movie Australia on 17 February 2009, thwarting the effectiveness of SlySoft's software.

 However, on 19 March 2009, SlySoft updated AnyDVD HD to version 6.5.3.1 which allowed the decryption of the new version of BD+ used by Australia.

 Licensing

-On 1 December 2008 SlySoft announced it would for the first time begin charging its customers for updates to its software.
+On 1 December 2008, SlySoft announced it would for the first time begin charging its customers for updates to its software.

-In November 2010, SlySoft initially announced the discontinuation of the lifetime licensing option beginning January 2011.
-An e-mail announcing the change ahead of time was sent to all registered customers allowing everyone the chance to purchase the lifetime option "while it is still possible;" and the notice was posted to their official forums.
-In January 2011, all announcements regarding the change were deleted without comment and a new structured licensing plan was put into place; including the lifetime licensing option at the highest priced tier.
-SlySoft was able to balance the internal cost matter and the licensing strategy in such a way as to allow continuation of the "lifetime" license option.
-The 'update service' will only allow updates with a valid license and users are warned if they attempt to install an update beyond the license expiry date.
-If the user cancels the update the current paid-up license will continue to work.
-If the user continues then a "renewal" is required.

-Following the collapse of Slysoft, holders of a SlySoft AnyDVD/AnyDVD HD Lifetime License are required to purchase a new license for use with the RedFox software beginning with Version 8.0.2.0.
-Version 7.6.9.5 will be able to use the prior license interminably; however, it will not have access to updates for the latest decryption of copy-protection.